SnowLeopard-AI/discord_datasets/imdb/README.md

 This dataset contains comprehensive movie and TV show information from the Internet Movie Database (IMDB), one of the world's most popular and authoritative sources for movie, TV, and celebrity content.

+More information, and the raw data, can be found at [imdb.com/non-commercial-datasets/](https://developer.imdb.com/non-commercial-datasets/).

+For convenience, we have included the first 100 rows of each dataset in [data_tops](https://github.com/SnowLeopard-AI/discord_datasets/tree/main/imdb/data_tops)

 ## Dataset Overview

 The IMDB dataset includes information about: